taikedz/oggcamp.github.io/tickets/index.md

 <!-- place this where you want the widget to appear -->
 <tito-widget event="oggcamp/oggcamp-2019">Click here to book tickets!</tito-widget>

-This year we are tying out a new ticketing system. <a href="https://ti.to/oggcamp/oggcamp-2019" target="_blank">See full listing on the Ti.to site.</a>
+This year we are trying out a new ticketing system. <a href="https://ti.to/oggcamp/oggcamp-2019" target="_blank">See full listing on the Ti.to site.</a>

 All attendees are required to agree and comply with the [Code of Conduct]({{ site.baseurl }}/code-of-conduct).